tompollard/omopetl/README.md

 This file is primarily used for validating your transform (for example, making sure that relationships are maintained between variables).

+**If you are creating staging tables as part of your ETL, it is important that they are also described in the target schema!**

 3. Add details of your source tables and column mapping rules to `etl_config.yaml`:

 ```